 - Pregnancy and nursing do not increase the risk of becoming infected with WNV.
 The risk that WNV may present to a fetus or an infant infected through breast milk is still being evaluated.
 Talk with your doctor if you have concerns.

 What happens if l get infected?

-Most people who get infected with West Nile virus do not have any symptoms.
+- Most people who get infected with WNV do not have any symptoms.
 Some

 people develop a mild illness called West Nile Fever.
 This mild illness gets better on its own.
 No treatment is needed.
 A small number of people (about 1 in 150) who get

-infected with West Nile virus develop severe disease, called West Nile encephalitis or
+infected with WNV develop severe disease, called West Nile encephalitis or